open-horizon/anax/docs/model_policy.md

     - `version`: A version range indicating the set of service versions with which this model object is associated.
     - `arch`: The hardware architecture of the service in `serviceName`, or `*` to indicate any compatible architecture.
 This is the same value as found in the `arch` field [here](./service_def.md).
 - `expiration`: A timestamp/date indicating when the object expires (it is automatically deleted).
 The timestamp should be provided in RFC3339 format.
 This field is optional.
 - `version`: An arbitrary string value.
 The value is not semantically interpreted.
-The Open Horizon Model Management System does not keep multiple versions of an object.
+The {{site.data.keyword.edge_notm}} Model Management System does not keep multiple versions of an object.
 - `description`: A long description of the model object.
 - `activationTime`: A timestamp/date as to when this object should automatically be activated.
 The timestamp should be provided in RFC3339 format.
 This field is optional.